 Depending on personal preference and the age of the children, these can be rings, necklaces, pendants, or bracelets.
 Going forward, the family members will always have the keepsakes to cherish the special day.

 5. A Grand Wedding Party

 Another beautiful way to celebrate two families coming together is by including all family members in the wedding party.
 For example, the daughters can be the flower girls and/or the bridesmaids.
 On the other hand, boys can be ring bearers and/or groomsmen.

 Having every child play a role in the ceremony is a great way to ensure no one feels left out.

 We also love the idea of the entire family expressing their vows to each other.
 So instead of just the couple professing their love, everyone can get up and get a chance to say what they love about their family.

 Again, everyone will be included in the wedding ceremony and no one will feel left out.
 That will give every family member the chance to express their feelings and make the whole day even more special.

 Planting a family tree is one of the ultimate blended family wedding ceremony ideas and the perfect symbol of a family’s unity.
 Everyone in the family can either take a scoop of soil or a bit of water and add it to a potted plant during the ceremony.
 After the party, the family can plant it in their yard or in a park and nourish it together for years to come.

 Those were our seven blended family wedding ceremony ideas that will, hopefully, make the special day even better.
+And prepare an Espresso machine for a long wedding party.
+Keep celebrating the wedding without sleep.
 They are all incredibly creative and will help bring the family even closer together.
 Also, all of the ideas are easy to do and, more importantly, won’t put a huge dent in the wedding budget!